maarten-pennings/Tapuino/README.md

 > **Warning** Peter Edwards writes on his GitHub: This project is now in maintenance mode and has been superseded by the Tapuino Next.

 And indeed, there are multiple dangling links, for example to Peter's video, and to his blog.
 I did find a [2014 blog](https://sweetlilmre.blogspot.com/2014/07/tapuino-20-c64-tape-emulator.html)

 Due to all dangling links, I was afraid the Tapuino [sources](https://github.com/sweetlilmre/tapuino) might disappear.
-I decided to clone the [firmware](firmware), and made minor changes.
+I decided to clone the [firmware](firmware), and I made some changes.
 The biggest change is character prediction when editing (SAVE) filenames.
 I did a bit of statistical counting, see [charcount](charcount).
+The first checkin in my repo is the original - without my changes.

 ## Case

 I did design a "sleeve" for the connector, and a 3-part shell for the itself.
+The connector was printed at home with a filament printer, the 3-part shell at JLCPCB using SLA printer.
 See [case](case).

+## Cost

+Overall cost is 30 euros.
+The most expensive part is the casing; without that the Tapuino costs just over 10 euros.
+See [costs](costs).

 (end)